rubin-dp0/dp1-sci-prep-seminars/active-galactic-nuclei/AGN-demo_AGN_Portal.md

 This object has an identifier number ``diaObjectId`` = 1651589610221862935.
 The ``diaObjectId`` for a given coordinate can be obtained from the ``DiaObject`` table by making a spatial query on the coordinates with a small radius (a few arcseconds) that returns the ``diaObjectId`` column.
+This is illustrated in Step 1.2.
 As is appropriate for steady variable objects (rather than transients such as a supernova), the forced photometry fluxes from PSF model fits in the direct (not difference) images are used.

-**This is an introductory-level tutorial, aimed at users who want to get started conducting AGN science** Find tutorials on the Portal's User Interface, ADQL interface, and the Results Viewer in the [DP0.2 documentation](dp0-2.lsst.io).
+**This is an introductory-level tutorial, aimed at users who want to get started conducting AGN science.**
+Find tutorials on the Portal's User Interface, ADQL interface, and the Results Viewer in the [DP0.2 documentation](dp0-2.lsst.io).

 **Related tutorials relevant to AGN science.**
 See also the DP0.2 portal tutorials on exploring transient and variable sources, and specifically the one presented last week at the Rubin Assembly covering that subject.

-## 1. Execute the ADQL query.
+## 1. Prepare and execute the ADQL query.

 ### 1.1.
 Log in to the RSP Portal.